-For the most part if your dachshund is chasing its tail it’s most likely just a harmless and adorable game.
-Puppies tend to do this a lot because they are so playful and exploring more about their world and discovering their fun long tails.
+For the most part, if your dachshund is chasing its tail it’s most likely just a harmless and adorable game.
+Puppies tend to do this a lot because they are so playful and explore more about their world while discovering their fun long tails.
 If your dog is chasing his tail it might be because he’s bored or it’s just a fun game for him.

 The problem comes when your dog is obsessively chasing its tail and it seems like they are in pain stressed or biting its tail and causing things like bleeding, or hair loss.

 If this is the case then rightfully you are probably concerned.